 We are committed to reducing our carbon footprint here at Cornerstone.
 Our CSR committee actively pursue opportunities to improve our sustainability by minimising the environmental impact of our operations, specifically by reducing waste and conserving energy.

 In 2021, Chambers joined the Bar Sustainability Network to further this work.
 The network provides a range of services and support for Chambers to transition to a more sustainable way of working.

 Chambers actively promotes the health and wellbeing of our staff, members and pupils.
 Our Personal Development and Wellbeing committee (PDW) seeks initiatives to provide regular training and wellbeing schemes.

-In January 2020 we were awarded the Bar Council’s Certificate of Recognition for Wellbeing at the Bar.
+In May 2023 we were re-awarded the Bar Council’s Certificate of Recognition for Wellbeing at the Bar.